siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Example**

-The following Siddhi App performs a join count the number of temperature events having more then 40 degrees within the last 2 minutes.
+This Siddhi Application performs a join count the number of temperature events having more then 40 degrees within the last 2 minutes.

 ```sql